-IRQ/F{OUT} (Interrupt Output/Frequency Output)
+IRQ/FOUT (Interrupt Output/Frequency Output)

 This dual function pin can be used as an interrupt or frequency output pin.
-The \overline{IRQ}/F{OUT} mode is selected via the frequency out control bits of the control/status register.
+The $\overline{IRQ}/F{OUT}$ mode is selected via the frequency out control bits of the control/status register.

-Interrupt Mode.
+- Interrupt Mode.
 The pin provides an interrupt signal output.
 This signal notifies a host processor that an alarm has occurred and requests action.
-It is an open drain active low output.

-intersil FN6109.4 October 17, 2006 Frequency Output Mode.
+It is an open drain active low output. - Frequency Output Mode.
 The pin outputs a clock signal which is related to the crystal frequency.
-The frequency output is user selectable and enabled via the I2C bus.
+The frequency output is user selectable and enabled via the IC bus.
 It is an open drain active low output.